Vanessa Grossl

 Vanessa S. Grossl (born February 22, 1980) is an American politician who has served as a member of the Kentucky House of Representatives since January 2025.
 She represents the 88th district, which includes parts of Fayette and Scott Counties.

 Political career

 Grossl was elected in the 2024 Kentucky House of Representatives election.
 She received 50.3 percent of the vote, defeating incumbent Democratic representative Cherlynn Stevenson for reelection.
+On March 12, 2026, Grossl became the first sitting Republican legislator in Kentucky to speak at a Planned Parenthood rally.